akshat0123/get_bills/README.md

 Python script that retrieves text files of all US congressional legislation available on https://www.congress.gov and places them in a specified directory.
-Bear in mind, the script is written in a single-thread, and there are around 400,000 pieces of legislation on congress.gov, so it'll take a while to run (I haven't downloaded all pages of links worth, but I'd estimate around 100 hrs at least, based on how long it takes for 1-5 pages 0f 250 links each), and you're probably going to need a gigabyte or two (give or take a hundred or so megabytes) of room.
+Bear in mind, the script is written in a single-thread, and there are around 200,000 pieces of legislation on congress.gov, so it'll take a while to run (I haven't downloaded all pages of links worth, but I'd estimate around 100 hrs at least, based on how long it takes for 1-5 pages 0f 250 links each), and you're probably going to need around 20 gigabytes of room.
 Running the program will also create two additional files, 'bills.csv', and 'records.txt', which contain some information about the bills being downloaded.

 ##Dependencies
 Running this file requires Python 2.7 and the python library BeautifulSoup4.
 On